Silver River (film): Plot

-Georgia is not pleased when McComb usurps a visit by President of the United States, Ulysses S. Grant.
+Georgia is not pleased when McComb usurps a visit by President Ulysses S. Grant.
 Encouraged by the President, McComb plans on extending his empire up to and including Black Rock Range.
 Although he is aware of the dangerous Shoshone Indians in that area, he assigns the pliable Stanley to realize his plans.
 When Plato makes him feel guilty, McComb warns Georgia about the danger her husband is in, but it turns out that they are too late: Stanley has been killed by the Indians.

-After the funeral, Georgia shortly visits San Francisco and is romanced by McComb upon her return.
+After the funeral, Georgia briefly visits San Francisco and is romanced by McComb upon her return.
 During a formal dinner party to launch their new mansion, Plato throws a tantrum while drunk and breaks up the party with accusations against McComb.
 The townspeople start to lose their faith in McComb and withdraw their money from his bank.
 To worsen matters, the other owners try to corner the silver market.
 Georgia begs McComb to reopen the mines, and when he refuses, she leaves him.
-Soon after, McComb is forced to file bankruptcy.
-Meanwhile, Plato runs for the United States Senate and in front of a crowd is killed by his competition, Banjo Sweeney.
+Soon after, McComb is forced to file for bankruptcy.
+Meanwhile, Plato runs for the United States Senate and in front of a crowd is killed by his rival, Banjo Sweeney.
 McComb convinces the townspeople to avenge Plato's death.
 However, when Sweeney is about to be killed by the mob, McComb stops them and convinces them to allow Sweeney to stand trial.
 He promises to make Silver City a better place, and Georgia, impressed with McComb's new attitude, reunites with him.